Behavioral Intervention and Threat Assessment

 - Responding to reports of disruptive, problematic, or concerning behavior or misconduct

-- Identifying behaviors of concern affecting an individual’s well-being, the well-being of others or the welfare of campus
+- Identifying behaviors of concern affecting an individual’s well-being, the well-being of others, or the welfare of campus

-- Investigating student behavioral issues
+- Investigating student and employee behavioral issues

 - Performing threat assessments